HarukiToreda/Meshtastic-Experiments/InkHUD/Intro.md

 ---
 # InkHUD UI

 This UI is currently under development, so users are advised to proceed with caution.
+I am not the developer, just someone very interested in seeing it's future development.

 ## Repository
 [GitHub - InkHUD UI](https://github.com/todd-herbert/meshtastic-firmware/tree/InkHUD)